Housing Complaints and Compliments

 How to complain?

-Please include as much details as you feel is necessary and complete our online complaints form.
+Please include as much detail as you feel is necessary and complete our online complaints form.

 We hope to resolve your initial complaint at the first stage of the process.
 The service manager from the relevant area will handle the investigation and work hard to resolve the issue promptly.